pablogravielseo/vid-trans-dl/README.md

 # vid-trans-dl

-A command-line tool to download videos and transcribe their audio to text.
+A command-line tool to download videos and transcribe their audio to text using AssemblyAI.

 ## Features

 - Download videos from various platforms (YouTube, Vimeo, etc.) using yt-dlp
 - Extract audio from videos
-- Transcribe audio to text using OpenAI's Whisper
+- Transcribe audio to text using AssemblyAI (cloud-based, fast and accurate)
 - Support for multiple languages
 - Customizable output location
 - Option to keep the downloaded audio file